 Designed to encourage community members to participate in academic learning opportunities beyond a single field of study, ATCC established the series in 2006 in response to community interest in informative and challenging college learning without the pressures of tests, grades or degrees.
 The Distinguished Lecture Series brings noted speakers and college faculty from across the state and beyond to share their expertise on a range of topics of thought.
 Individual sessions delve into Community, International Affairs, History, Humanities & the Arts, Literature, Nature & Ecology, Science, Travel, Personal Interest and context relevant to our world today.

-Admission is by Season membership only - $125 per person provides six weeks of programming (12 Lectures).
+New for Fall 2024, sessions are being offered in flexible hybrid option.
+Members can come to see lecturers in-person at the ATCC campus or tune in on Zoom to attend.
+Admission is by Season membership only - $125 per person provides four weeks of programming (8 Lectures).
 Season membership registrations and/or gift certificates may be purchased online or by phone.
 For more information, please contact the ATCC Customized Training Center at 320-762-4510 or register online.

 Register for Senior College >>